markcot/fundamentals-project/README.md

 ##### Regression
 - Compare variables 'total bill' and 'tip' amount
 - Discuss the relationship between the variables
+- Plot data points comparisons
+- Review distribution of tip/total_bill percentage

 ##### Analyse
 - Based on the initial description select a number of interesting variables
 - Undertake a detailed analyse of these variable relationships
+- Analyse patterns in smokers versus non-smoker
+- Analyse patterns in meal times and days of the week

 ##### Conclusion
 - Decribe the conclusion of the results.